awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_DATABASE.md

 The name of the datashare that the consumer database is created on\.

  NAMESPACE *namespace\_guid*
-A value that specifies the namespace that the datashare uses\.
+A value that specifies the producer namespace that the datashare belongs to\.

 ACCOUNT *account\_id*
-A value that specifies the account that the datashare belongs to\.
+A value that specifies the producer account that the datashare belongs to\.

 ## Usage notes for CREATE DATABASE for data sharing<a name="r_CREATE_DATABASE-usage"></a>

 As a consumer account administrator, when you use CREATE DATABASE to create databases from datashares within the AWS account, specify the NAMESPACE option\.
+The ACCOUNT option is optional\.

-When you use CREATE DATABASE to create databases from datashares across AWS accounts, specify the ACCOUNT and NAMESPACE options\.
+When you use CREATE DATABASE to create databases from datashares across AWS accounts, specify both the ACCOUNT and NAMESPACE options\.

+You can create only one consumer database for one datashare on a consumer cluster\.
+You can't create multiple consumer databases referring to the same datashare\.

 ## CREATE DATABASE limits<a name="r_CREATE_DATABASE-create-database-limits"></a>